mayur2810/sope/sope-etl/yaml-transformer-constructs.md

 ## YAML Transformer Constructs

 A Yaml Transformer definition can have following constructs at root:
-  - inputs : Inputs sources to be transformed.
+  - inputs: Inputs sources to be transformed.
   - transformations: Transformations definitions.
   - outputs: Output targets (only defined for end-to-end mode).